zhouhaoyi/website-academic/README.md

 # Haoyi's Personal Website

-My simple website build by following the Plain-Academic.
+My simple website build based on the Plain-Academic project.
+I will try to keep it up to date.

 Below are the original README Markdown content.

 ### Plain-Academic Template